 First is a low angle block plane from Lie Nielsen.
 Quite a number of fittings will require slight adjustments to boards and strips.
 I do not own a small plane so ultimately this is something I probably would have purchased even if I wasn’t building a kayak.

 Next is a Japanese style saw known as a Ryoba.
 This double sided saw has both ripping and cross cutting teeth and cuts on the pull stroke.
 They’re relatively inexpensive and very easy to follow a line compared to a “western” style push saw.
-I got this earlier this year for a different project and find it’s my go to saw now.
+I got this earlier this year for a different project and find it’s now my go to saw for just about anything being hand sawn.

-The third picture is some general tools.
+The third picture is some of general tools that most people would have.
 Cordless drill, counter sink bit, pencil, sharpener, tape measure and combination square.
 Nothing special here.

 Fourth is a bunch of clamps.
 I already have larger spring clamps and got these four inch clamps mostly for temporarily clamping the strips to the forms.
 A cheap bulk set, again nothing special, just enough to do the job.